jace-ys/lab-automation/services/data-gateway/plugins/riffyn/README.md

 ## Configuration

-The following environment variables can be set to configure the plugin:
+The following environment variables need to be configured for the plugin:

 ```
 export PLUGIN_RIFFYN_API_KEY=<your Riffyn API key>